 🇮🇹 Origins of risotto

-Although rice was introduced to southern Italy in the 14th century by the Arabs, as its cultivation spread to Northern Italy, the Mediterranean humid weather influenced its shape, giving birth to its short and glutinous versions.
+Although the Arabs introduced rice to southern Italy in the 14th century, as its cultivation spread to northern Italy, the Mediterranean humid weather influenced its shape, giving birth to its short and glutinous versions.

-The first version has been called the Risotto alla Milanese and is traditionally composed of butter, parmesan cheese, onions, white wine, and saffron.
+The first version, called the Risotto alla Milanese, is traditionally composed of butter, parmesan cheese, onions, white wine, and saffron.

 Our Plant-Based versions are not traditional but vegan and follow the conventional techniques.
 Check our Sun-dried Tomatoes Risotto recipe, for another great and easy-to-make version of this Italian favorite!
 They are equally delicious and perfect for us who follow a vegan diet!